Rhagoletotrypeta

 Diet

-feed on the pulp of developing fruits of Celtis (Cannabaceae), including Celtis tala, Celtis iguanaea, and Celtis ehrenbergiana. feeding habits have not been described.
+Larvae feed on the pulp of developing fruits of Celtis (Cannabaceae), including Celtis tala, Celtis iguanaea, and Celtis ehrenbergiana. feeding habits have not been described.

 Host Associations

-• Utetes anastrephae - that attacks
+• Utetes anastrephae - braconid that attacks pupae

 Life Cycle

-are deposited in or near developing fruits. complete development inside fruits during a 2-month fruiting period. occurs within the fruit. emerge after an extended pupal dormancy averaging 144 days (approximately 12 months) in field conditions, though laboratory-reared individuals may develop more rapidly.
+are deposited in or near developing fruits.
+Larvae complete development inside fruits during a 2-month fruiting period. occurs within the fruit. emerge after an extended pupal dormancy averaging 144 days (approximately 12 months) in field conditions, though laboratory-reared individuals may develop more rapidly.
 Under laboratory conditions, adults live approximately 48–51 days and require 5–15 days to reach sexual maturity.

 Behavior